htool-ddm/htool_documentation/docs/source/cpp_api/basic_usage/hierarchical_compression.rst

 Available customizations
 ------------------------

-Compression made via :cpp:class:`htool::HMatrixTreeBuilder` can be customized in the following aspects:
+Compression via :cpp:class:`htool::HMatrixTreeBuilder` can be customized in the following aspects:

-1. :cpp:class:`htool::VirtualAdmissibilityCondition` which is the admissible condition, i.e., the geometric a priori we have to define admissible bloc, see :ref:`introduction/hmatrix:hierarchical clustering`.
+1. For admissible condition, i.e., the geometric a priori we have to define admissible bloc, see :ref:`introduction/hmatrix:hierarchical clustering`, the current strategy is:
-2. :cpp:class:`htool::VirtualLowRankGenerator` which defines the low-rank compression, see :ref:`introduction/hmatrix:low-rank compression`.

-Current available strategies are (see their documentation for more details):

-1. For admissible condition:
     - :cpp:class:`htool::RjasanowSteinbach`
-2. For low-rank compression:
+2. For low-rank compression, see :ref:`introduction/hmatrix:low-rank compression`, the available strategies are:
     - :cpp:class:`htool::SVD`
     - :cpp:class:`htool::fullACA`
     - :cpp:class:`htool::partialACA`